The Playlab is now looking for co-creators!

-The Play Lab is a new platform at House of Play where we invite a select group of creators to step into the unknown through a series of shared lab experiments for a six-month period, all centred around one question.
+The Playlab is a new platform at House of Play where we invite a select group of creators to step into the unknown through a series of shared lab experiments for a six-month period, all centred around one question.
+The initial cycle will focus on this question:

 It’s a space where the focus isn’t on achieving perfection—or having “a good time” for that matter.
 In fact, we’ve jokingly agreed that by the end of this first round of labbing, we should feel worse than we started and more confused than ever.
 Our goal is to learn, fail curiously, and push each other—and ourselves—to redefine what’s possible through conscious kink and a deeper commitment to presence and play.